 Parents can and should be an active part of "Kindergarten Handball".
-You can either involve them in every session (e.g., when you are lacking assistance) or you organise special "kids & Parents days" where the parents attend the session together with their children.
+You can either involve them in every session (e.g., when you are lacking assistance) or organise special "Kids & Parents days" where the parents attend the session together with their children.

-Children imitate in this age.
+Children imitate at this age.
 Meaning, if you want your child to be active and healthy you should be the respective role model and be active and healthy yourself.
 Furthermore, sport helps to strengthen the connection between parents and children.